Sumboard

 How much does it cost to build custom dashboard components from scratch?

-Roughly 200,000 to 350,000 euros in engineering time.
+Roughly 200,000 to 500,000 dollars in engineering time.
 Building custom customer-facing dashboard components typically takes 2 to 3 frontend engineers 6 to 12 months, plus ongoing maintenance after launch.
 Custom builds make sense when analytics is core to the product and highly specific visualizations are required.
 Teams where analytics is a supporting feature, or where engineers are already at capacity, usually ship faster with a prebuilt embedded analytics approach.

 Written by